 The way we will break this down is by looking at what was thought to be the three laws the Druides (singular: Druið, pronounced “Dru-its”) taught.
 As you may guess, it translates to Druid.
-Though with the last law, we’ve modernised it, as our understanding of that one has changed.
+Though with the last law, we’ve been able to apply a more general interpretation to it.
+As our understanding of that one has changed.
 You’ll understand when you see it.
 We will list one law at a time, and there will be four virtues assigned to each to help us live up to each law.

 They were originally recorded by Diogenes Laertius’s “Vitæ”, introductory verse 5: